Greeley Center, Nebraska

 Greeley Center, often shortened to simply Greeley, is a village in and the county seat of Greeley County, Nebraska, United States.
-The population was 466 at the 2010 census.
+The population was 403 at the 2023 census.
+The village resides in central Nebraska.

 History

-Greeley Center was established as a town in the late 1880s when the Chicago, Burlington and Quincy Railroad was extended to that point.
+Greeley Center was established as a village in 1871 when the Chicago, Burlington and Quincy Railroad was extended to that point.
 It was named from its position near the geographical center of Greeley county.
+Greeley Center was named after Horace Greeley, a politician and journalist.
+The first people to be settled there were in 1871.

 In 1890, the seat of Greeley County was transferred to Greeley Center from Scotia.